SAP Cloud SDK for AI (Python) - generative

 With this SDK you can leverage the power of generative models available in the generative AI Hub of SAP AI Core.
-The generative AI Hub SDK provides model access by wrapping the native SDKs of the model providers (OpenAI, Amazon, Google), through langchain, or through the orchestration service.
+This SDK provides LLM access by wrapping the native SDKs of the model providers (OpenAI, Amazon, Google), through langchain, or through the orchestration service.

 Installation